Zi-qi-Li/Flir-camera-absorption-image/README.md

 Run Run_in_Sequence.py to start acquiring without GUI.

+Run_in_Seqence_GUI_debug.py will display the original image to make it more convenient to debug.

-If cannot setup camera after disconnecting the camera accidentally, try  Release_Camera.py
+If cannot setup camera after disconnecting the camera incorrectly, try Release_Camera.py

+If you use a different camera, remember to change the serial number in Camera.py.
+This program only works with camera with this serial number.

 ## Parameter Range for GUI
 Gain: 0 - 47.99 db

-Exposure Time: 0 - 5000 us
+Exposure Time: 0 - unlimited us
+(It seems that the camera itself have a maximun exposure time inside. )

 Xmin, Xmax: 0 - 3072